 What You’ll Need to Make Matcha Tea

 If you’re first time making matcha, all you really need is matcha powder, a chasen (bamboo tea whisk), and a small bowl.
 You don’t need to go buy an expensive chawan just to enjoy a humble “tea ceremony” in your kitchen at home.
+A bamboo scoop, called a chashaku, is optional.
+A small spoon works fine.

 Even Sen no Rikyu himself said,